taichi-dev/taichi/docs/linalg.rst

         a = ti.Matrix([[2, 3], [4, 5])

-.. function:: ti.Matrix(rows=[v0, v1, v2])
+.. function:: ti.Matrix(rows=[v0, v1, v2, ...])

-    :parameter x: (scalar) the first component of the first row
-    :parameter y: (scalar) the second component of the first row
+    :parameter v0: (vector) vector of elements forming first row (or column)
-    :parameter z: (scalar) the first component of the second row
-    :parameter w: (scalar) the second component of the second row
+    :parameter v1: (vector) vector of elements forming second row (or column)
+    :parameter v2: (vector) vector of elements forming third row (or column)

-    For example, this creates a 3x3 matrix by concactinating vectors into rows:
+    For example, this creates a 3x3 matrix by concactinating vectors into rows (or columns):
     ::

         # Taichi-scope